 Founders in Focus: DataGrail

-Welcome to the next post in our Founders in Focus series.
+Welcome to our Founders in Focus series, where each month we highlight one of the founders of Okta Ventures’ portfolio companies.
+You’ll learn more about them and how they work with Okta.
 This month, we’re getting to know DataGrail, and their mission around privacy compliance.

 What is DataGrail and what is your mission?